Your Digital Union

 Who holds the data about the workers and does the analyses?
 Under which jurisdiction are they?
 How are workers’ data rights being respected?

 Can the vendor/developer repurpose the data and sell it?

-Does the deploying company (your employer) have the right to change the algorithm and to mitigate the harms?
-If not, the system should be forbidden.
+Does the deploying company (the employer) have the right to change the algorithm and to mitigate the harms?
+If not, what should be tje take down procedure?

 What are the workers’ rights to agree to, block or amend the data extraction, the algorithmic inferences and define the purposes/limitations to the use of the tool and its insights?

 Specifically, trade unions and shop stewards need to build a comprehensive set of digital competences in order to successfully assess and negotiate on these issues.